1980 Winter Olympics medal table: Medal table

 Soviet pairs figure skater Irina Rodnina won her third consecutive gold medal in Lake Placid.

 Soviet biathlete Alexander Tikhonov won his fifth and final Olympic medal in 1980.

 East German biathlete Frank Ullrich won three medals in Lake Placid.

 The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC convention in its published medal tables.
 The table uses the Olympic medal table sorting method.
 By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a National Olympic Committee (NOC).
 The number of silver medals is taken into consideration next, and then the number of bronze medals.
 If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.
-Medals won in team competitions—such as ice hockey—are counted only once, no matter how many athletes won medals as part of the team.

 In the normal hill event in ski jumping, two silver medals were awarded for a second place tie.
 No bronze medal was awarded for that event.
 In the men's 1000 meters speed skating event, two bronze medals were awarded for a third place tie.